shorthouse-mrc/Fumarate_Hydratase/Figure_4/readme.txt

-Files for generating Figure 4 panels A, B, C
+Files for generating Figure 4 A, - Mutational Energy